richmahn/en_tn/rom/front/intro.md

 The following are the most significant textual issues in the Book of Romans:

 * "he [God] works all things together for good" (8:28).
 Some older versions read, "All things work together for good."
 * "But if it is by grace, it is no longer by works.
-Otherwise grace would no longer be grace."
-(11:6) The best ancient copies have this reading.
+Otherwise grace would no longer be grace" (11:6).
+The best ancient copies have this reading.
 However, some versions read: "But if it is by works, then is it no more grace: otherwise work is no more work."
 * "May the grace of our Lord Jesus Christ be with you all.
-Amen."
-(16:24) The best ancient copies do not have this verse.
+Amen" (16:24).
+The best ancient copies do not have this verse.

 Translators are advised not to translate this last passage.
-However, if older Bible versions exist in their region that have it, it is not wrong to translate it.
+However, if in the translators' region there are older Bible versions that have the passage, the translators can include it.
 If it is translated, it should be put inside square brackets ([]) to indicate that it is probably not original to the Book of Romans.
 (See: [[rc://en/ta/man/translate/translate-textvariants]])